sunshroom/sunshroom.com/contents/development/index.md

 ## Skills

-- Standards-compliant HTML5 markup
-- CSS3 preprocessing with Sass and Stylus
+* Graphic design in Photoshop, Illustrator, and Lightroom
-- WordPress, PHP, and MySQL
+* HTML5, CSS3 (with Sass/SCSS), JavaScript, PHP, and MySQL
+* WordPress development: [theme](https://github.com/synapticism/pendrell) and [plugin](https://github.com/synapticism/ubik) authoring, [configuration](https://github.com/synapticism/wp-config-x), performance tuning, and search engine optimization
-- Nginx and a pinch of Apache as needed
+* [Nginx configuration](https://github.com/synapticism/nginx-config) and optimization; a pinch of Apache as needed
-- JavaScript and Node.js
-- Gulp and Grunt build process scripting
+* [Gulp](https://github.com/synapticism/pendrell/blob/master/gulpfile.js) and Grunt-based build processes
-- SEO and web site optimization
+* Node.js and Angular (learning)

 ## For hire

-I am open to Node and WordPress-based freelance work to supplement my income.
+I am open to Node and WordPress-based freelance work.
 Please [contact me](/connect) to discuss the details of your project.
-Serious inquiries only.
+Serious inquiries only!

 For more about my development work you can find me on [GitHub](https://github.com/synapticism) (but don't treat it like my resume) or check out my [development log](http://synapticism.com/c/development).